socs-kul/socs-kul.github.io/_tutorials/command-basics.md

 ## Extra resources
 ### Custom Prompts
 It is possible to customize your prompt to display more useful information, an example can be found below.
-This prompt gives the user information about the current directory they're in and also on the git status:\
+This prompt gives the user information about the current directory they're in and also the git status:\
 \
 ![Custom prompt](/tutorials/img/custom-prompt.png)